ietf-rats-wg/eat/draft-ietf-rats-eat.md

 to track other characteristics of the entity to keep entities distinct between manufacturers).

+UEIDs are not designed for direct use by humans (e.g., printing on the case of a device), so no textual representation is defined.

+There are privacy considerations for UEIDs.
+See {{ueidprivacyconsiderations}}.

 A Device Identifier URN is registered for UEIDs.
 See {{registerueidurn}}.

 ~~~~CDDL